Weekend Getaway From Chicago

 Friday Evening

 Leave Chicago after work.
 Arrive in time for dinner.
 If you want the meal that will make you understand what the Geneva Lake food scene actually is, book Oak and Oar at Geneva Inn on the south shore, the sunset views from the dining room are the best on the lake.
-If you are staying downtown, Sopra Bistro on Main Street is the upscale Italian anchor.
-Walk Flat Iron Park after dinner.
-Watch the boats.
-Let the city decompress.
+If you are staying downtown, Sopra Bistro on Main Street is the upscale Italian anchor. decompress.

 Saturday